Levees

 - On-ground works have been completed at Pompoota and Long Flat.

-Where intermediate remediation works are required for government levees, they will remain closed until the works are progressively completed and subsequent safe access is determined over the next 6-9 months.
-Any government-owned levee not requiring intermediate remediation work will remain closed pending the outcome of a full condition assessment and a safety risk assessment to ensure they are safe for public access.
+Where intermediate remediation works are required for government levees,they will remain temporarily closed until the works are progressively completedand safe access is determined, which is likely to be mid 2025.
+Any governmentlevee not requiring intermediate remediation work will remain temporarilyclosed pending the outcome of a full condition assessment and a safety riskassessment to ensure they are safe for public access.

-The safety of the public is of paramount importance and DEW will keep the community informed of the progress of the project, including when levees may be accessible to the public, through its website and newsletter.
+The safety of the public is of paramount importance and DEW will keep the community informed of the project's progress, including when levees may be accessible to the public, through its website and newsletter.

 FAQ for the intermediate remediation of the LMRIA levees